 1. Don’t just track link clicks, track click-through with bounce rate

-2. Don’t just track web referrals, track share of traffic driven
+2. Don’t just track web referrals, track the share of traffic driven

 4. Don’t just track shares, track amplification rate